Company formation in Switzerland

 Switzerland maintains strict adherence to international banking regulations, while also upholding its tradition of banking confidentiality.
 Swiss banks comply with international standards on anti-money laundering (AML) and know-your-customer (KYC) regulations to ensure transparency and integrity within the financial system while safeguarding client confidentiality within legal boundaries.

-- At least one shareholder and a board member are required who must be fit and proper
+- At least one shareholder along with a board member, who should be fit and proper

-- Appointing an auditor is mandatory in most of the cases
+- Auditor’s appointment, is always required in most of the cases

-- Having a registered office and employing local staff is mandatory
+- Having a registered office and local staff

 - Having an operational corporate bank account in a foreign bank is permitted

-- Shareholders don’t have to be Swiss citizens
+- Shareholders do not necessarily have to be Swiss citizens

 Tax System in Switzerland